 We offer support — including referrals to other agencies who can arrange emergency accommodation — and general advice and guidance.

 Domestic abuse affects many people – whatever your age, gender, financial status, location, religion, or sexuality.

-That’s why we will support and advise any of our tenants who may be experiencing domestic abuse, regardless of age, gender, sexual orientation, ethnicity, disability or financial status.
+We will support and advise any of our customers who may be experiencing domestic abuse, regardless of age, gender, sexual orientation, ethnicity, disability or financial status.

-It is acknowledged that whilst it is predominantly women who experience domestic abuse, this support also applies equally to men.
+It is acknowledged that whilst it is predominantly women who experience domestic abuse, this support also applies equally to any other gender.

-The abuse can encompass but is not limited to:
+The abuse can include but is not limited to:

 Survivors rarely suffer just one type of abuse but a combination which systematically strips victims/survivors of their independence, confidence and self-direction.

-Although every situation is unique, there are common factors that link the experience of an abusive relationship.
+Although every situation is unique, there are common factors that link the experience of someone who may find themselves in an abusive relationship.